PUNCH: Physics-informed Uncertainty-aware Network for Coronary Hemodynamics: Competing Interests

 \section{Competing Interests}

-Sukirt Thakur, Yang Zhou, Srinivas Paruchuri, and Scott Burger are employees of and hold equity interests in AngioInsight, Inc., a company developing artificial intelligence solutions in cardiac health.
+Sukirt Thakur, Yang Zhou, Dmitry Yu.
+Isaev, Srinivas Paruchuri, and Scott Burger are employees of and hold equity interests in AngioInsight, Inc., a company developing artificial intelligence solutions in cardiac health.
+Marcus Roper and Maziar Raissi are hold an equity interest in AngioInsight, Inc. as consultants.
 Brahmajee K. Nallamothu and C. Alberto Figueroa are employed by the University of Michigan and hold an equity interest in AngioInsight, Inc. as consultants and co-founders.